Our Epic Vacation: Day 4

 Like this one—Pyramid Peak—near Greybull, Wyoming.

-I think Chloe and Sophia were too busy watching McKenna (the new American Girl movie) at this point to bother getting out and looking at a rock.
+I think my two younger girls were too busy watching McKenna (the new American Girl movie) at this point to bother getting out and looking at a rock.
+But thank goodness for car DVD players on road trips, am I right?

 After a quick pit-stop in Cody for our dinner/breakfast food supply, we finally arrived in Yellowstone—about 5 hours later than we had planned.
 I won’t lie, either.
 We were not in very good moods at this point.